Topological order and Fractons from Gauging Exponential Symmetries: 2D Discrete Gauge Theory from gauging Exponential Symmetry

-Here, $b^{\dagger}_r$ and $b_r$ represent the boson creation and annihilation operators at position $r$ in the second-quantization language.
-Such charge dynamics lead to the creation of $a_1$ ($a_2$) charges at site $r$ and the annihilation of a unit charge at the neighboring $r+e_x$ ($r+e_y$) site.
-It is worth noting that the hopping term in Eq. \eqref{co} does not preserve global charge conservation, but it does respect the exponential charge conservation law in Eq. \eqref{con}.

-To clarify the gauge structure associated with the exponential symmetry described in Eq. \eqref{con}, we introduce a coupling between the charged boson field and a gauge potential, denoted by $A_{1,\ell}$ and $A_{2,\ell}$
+Here, $b^{\dagger}_r$ and $b_r$ are boson creation and annihilation operators at site $r$ in the second-quantization formalism.
+This charge dynamics creates $a_1$ ($a_2$) units of charge at site $r$ while annihilating a unit charge at the neighboring site $r+e_x$ ($r+e_y$).
+Importantly, the hopping term in Eq.~\eqref{co} does not preserve global charge conservation, but it does respect the exponential charge conservation law in Eq.~\eqref{con}.
+To elucidate the gauge structure associated with the exponential symmetry in Eq.~\eqref{con}, we couple the charged boson field to a gauge potential $A_{1,\ell}$ and $A_{2,\ell}$:

-The gauge potential serves as the conjugate partner of the electric field and resides on the $x$- and $y$-links $\ell$ of the square lattice, respectively, illustrated in Fig.~\ref{bosons_FCW}.
-The potential is subject to gauge transformations of the form
+The gauge potentials, which are conjugate to the electric fields, reside on the $x$- and $y$-links of the square lattice, as illustrated in Fig.\ref{bosons_FCW}.
+They transform under gauge transformations of the form